Looker Actions: The Definitive Guide

 Better yet, Hightouch Audiences lets business users visually define and filter audiences with an intuitive UI that doesn’t require any knowledge of SQL.
 Marketers and other business users can use this to create custom audiences to message for various marketing campaigns and sync those audiences directly into their email or ad tools with no engineering favors needed.

 Looker is a fantastic BI tool, but it is definitely lacking as it relates to data integration.
-Looker Actions are completely unusable if data has not been modeled through LookML.
+Looker Actions is completely unusable if data has not been modeled through LookML.
 Data teams want to use the critical business tools they are comfortable with to manage their data.
 In most cases this is SQL.
 This is the exact reason why Reverse ETL and Hightouch are the future.

 Want to learn more about Hightouch?